What is the Badger Seal (mask fitter)? A soft, flexible and adjustable “frame” that significantly improves the outer seal of a mask.

 Caption: Visualization using a mannequin that exhales breaths containing fog.

-Below are results from tests on a classroom full of mannequins by David Rothamer and Scott Sanders at UW-Madison (reference coming soon).
+Below are results from tests on a classroom full of mannequins by David Rothamer and Scott Sanders at UW-Madison (reference).
 Aerosols were emitted by a mannequin instructor placed at the front of the room.
 The Effective Filtration Efficiency (EFE) was measured by another mannequin in the corner of the room near the HVAC return.

 The Badger Seal (UW Fitter) is shown below to offer significant improvement in the filtration (EFE) for these types of masks tested: